 The Ring, a celebration of the 21-mile circle of natural and historic waterways that make up the Mid-Worcestershire Ring, commissioned by the Canal & River Trust as a part of the Arts on the Waterways programme.
 Linking the Droitwich Canals, Worcester & Birmingham Canal and the River Severn, the route flows through the urban and rural landscapes of Worcester and Droitwich.
 From March –October 2018, new art, literature, music, talks and workshops were presented for local people and visitors to enjoy.
 Over 7 months, writers, musicians and artists collaborated with local historians, ecologists and communities to explore the hidden stories of this fascinating landscape.

 Navigable by boat or on foot over a weekend, the Mid-Worcestershire Ring is a unique tourist destination.
-The Ring will uncover unusual and interesting stories of the place, people and natural environment by commissioning artists to produce ambitious and dynamic artworks and live events that encourage visitors and local people to explore and enjoy this loop of waterways in south Worcestershire.
+The Ring is uncovering unusual and interesting stories of the place, people and natural environment by commissioning artists to produce ambitious and dynamic artworks and live events that encourage visitors and local people to explore and enjoy this loop of waterways in south Worcestershire.

 A film introduction to The Ring © Green Gorilla Films